bryan52419/mywebclass-agile-docs/documentation/theme_1/initiatives/initiative_basic_webpage.md

 2. Availability of website development resources.

 Team:
 1. Project Manager - responsible for overseeing the project.
+(1, has 5 years of experience managing web development projects for small businesses.
+Has a Bachelor's degree in Business Administration.)
 2. Web Designer - responsible for designing the webpage.
+(1, has 3 years of experience in web design and has worked with clients in various industries, including e-commerce, education, and healthcare.
+Has a Bachelor's degree in Graphic Design.)
 3. Web Developer - responsible for developing the webpage.
+(1, has 4 years of experience in front-end web development and is skilled in HTML, CSS, and JavaScript.
+Has a Bachelor's degree in Computer Science.)
 4. Content Creator - responsible for creating content for the webpage.
+(1, has 2 years of experience in content creation and has previously worked as a freelance writer for various blogs and websites.
+Has a Bachelor's degree in English Literature.)
-5. SEO Specialist - responsible for optimizing the webpage for search engin
+5. SEO Specialist - responsible for optimizing the webpage for search engine.
+(1, has 3 years of experience in search engine optimization and has helped numerous small businesses improve their online visibility.
+Has a Bachelor's degree in Marketing.)

 # List epics related to this theme
 1. [Epic Basic Webpage](https://github.com/bryan52419/mywebclass-agile-docs/blob/main/documentation/theme_1/initiatives/Epics/epic_basic_webpage.md)